pertusa/ap/docs/fsl.md

 2. **Optimization-based few-shot learning**

-### Metric-Based Few-Shot Learning
+### 1- Metric-Based Few-Shot Learning

-Metric-based approaches to few-shot learning are able to learn an embedding space where examples that belong to the same class are close together according to some **metric**, even if the examples belong to classes that were not seen during training.
+Metric-based approaches to few-shot learning are able to **learn an embedding space** where examples that belong to the same class are close together according to some metric, even if the examples belong to classes that were not seen during training.

 ![Metric-based learning](images/fsl/foundations/metric-based-learning.png)